neuronsimulator/nrn/vector.rst

     Description:
-        Pass all elements of a vector through a function and return the sum of the results.
+        Pass all elements of a vector through a HOC function and return the sum of the results.
 Use *base* to initialize the value x.
         Note that the function name must be in quotes and that the parentheses are omitted.